Software Testing Resume Template for 2 to 6 Years Experience

 #4) MS Word or PDF is the standard format for a resume.

 #5) If you are a newcomer and have no prior employment, you can still include project information.
 These projects are going to be off-job, self-initiated.
-For Example, pick gmail.com or amazon.com and test it thoroughly following a testing process that is close to the real-time project.
-Document your results and include that as your experience.
+For example, pick gmail.com or amazon.com and test it thoroughly, following a testing process that is as close to a real-time project as possible.
+Document your results and include that as part of your experience.

-#6) If you are from the non-IT background and want to include that experience, keep it to a minimum.
+#6) If you are from a non-IT background and want to include that experience, keep it to a minimum.

-#7) Resumes nowadays are being picked by search engines.
+#7) Resumes are now being picked up by search engines.
 So include as many keywords as possible and include them repetitively.

-Although, use them with caution.
+However, use them with caution.
 I have come across many resumes that include every skill available in the market.
-A resume is your entry ticket into a job interview not into a job.
-Including skills that you are not goodwill put you in a compromising situation when you can’t explain them in an interview.
+A resume is your entry ticket into a job interview, not into a job.
+Including skills that you are not good at will put you in a compromising situation when you can’t explain them in an interview.

 #8) Do not circulate your resume flippantly.
 Do not post/circulate your resume just to get a feel of the market or to understand how much pay you might receive.
 Do it only when you are ready for an interview.
 You do not want to miss a chance at landing a job due to unpreparedness.
 Be prepared to attend an interview from the minute your resume is out there.